The Threat of Adversarial Attacks on Machine Learning in Network Security -- A Survey: Adversarial Attack Classification

 \subsubsection{Adversarial Deep Learning for Cognitive Radio Security: Jamming Attack and Defense Strategies}

 Shi et al. \cite{shi2018adversarial} proposed an adversarial machine learning approach to launch jamming attacks on wireless communications and introduces a defense strategy.
 The study bases on the premise that in a cognitive radio network, a typical transmitter workflow includes the task of sensing available channels, identifying spectrum opportunities, and then transmitting data to the receiver in idle channels.
 As machine learning techniques have been progressively applied in this context, such as implementing a deep learning classifier for the classification of channels as either idle or busy, attackers seek to compromise the machine learning classifier.
 Even though the attacker has no knowledge of the deep learning classifier, i.e this is a black box attack.
+Their experiments showed that their adversarial deep learning attack reduced the transmission success rate from 73.79 to 2.91 percent.
 The authors also propose a defense technique for the deep learning classifier that works by allowing the transmitter to deliberately takes wrong actions in predetermined time slots in order to mislead the adversary.